AnteT/SQLDataModel/README.md

 - SQL database connections (PostgreSQL, SQLite, Oracle DB, SQL Server, TeraData)
 - CSV or delimited text files
 - JSON files or objects
+- Markdown files or formatted strings
 - Numpy arrays
 - Pandas dataframes
 - Parquet files
 - Python objects
 - Pickle files

 Note that `SQLDataModel` does not install any additional dependencies by default.
 This is done to keep the package as light-weight and small as possible.
-This means that to use package dependent methods like `to_parquet()` or the inverse `from_parquet()` the `pyarrow` is required.
+This means that to use package dependent methods like `to_parquet()` or the inverse `from_parquet()` the `pyarrow` package is required.
 The same goes for other package dependent methods like those converting to and from `pandas` and `numpy` objects.

 ---